yargs/yargs/docs/api.md

 <a name="exitprocess"></a>.exitProcess(enable)
 ----------------------------------

-By default, yargs exits the process when the user passes a help flag, uses the `.version` functionality, or when validation fails.
+By default, yargs exits the process when the user passes a help flag, the user uses the `.version` functionality, validation fails, or the command handler fails.
 Calling `.exitProcess(false)` disables this behavior, enabling further actions after yargs have been validated.

 <a name="fail"></a>.fail(fn)
 ---------